3 Families, 3 NYC Apartment Combinations

 Combining two apartments is never easy.
 See how these families combined spaces.

 Combining two apartments into one home is one of the most time-consuming (and rewarding!) projects in the renovation world.
 The reason behind the decision varies, but the need is usually the same… more space.
-These renovators approached Sweeten looking to find vetted general contractors who could merge apartment units to fit their changing lifestyle.
-Learn more about their stories below.
+These renovators approached us looking to find vetted Sweeten general contractors who could merge apartment units to fit their changing lifestyles.
+Learn more from these NYC apartment combination examples below.

 (Above) A Sweeten homeowner’s renovation on the Upper West Side